The best hand blenders to buy to help you easily whip up sauces and soups

 Are hand blenders worth it?

-If you're looking to make a soup, a sauce, or sometimes even a smoothie - a hand blender is absolutely worth it.
-A hand blender saves you the trouble of getting out your bigger blender to whizz up your ingredients - saving your hands when it comes to lifting saucepans, and the extra effort.
+If you're looking to make a soup, a sauce, or if you're even trying out an easy smoothie recipe, a hand blender is absolutely worth it.
+The best hand blenders save you the trouble of getting out your bigger blender to whizz up your ingredients, saving your hands when it comes to lifting saucepans, and the extra effort.

-In fact, many blender recipes online even call for hand blenders as a way of mixing your food together - so in some instances it's even recommended that you use a hand blender over a regular blender.
+In fact, many recipes even call for hand blenders as the best way of mixing your food together, so in some instances it's even recommended that you use a hand blender over a regular blender.
+In fact, there are a huge amount of specific immersion blender recipes out there for you to try.

 -